One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 London Eye and Views of River Thames, England, UK

-The second day of your 1 Week in London Itinerary is all about impeccable views and more of London’s best sights.
+Today is all about impeccable views and essential places to see.
 The day ends with a spectacular dinner on an elevated perch.

 View of River Thames at low tide from the Southbank, London, England, UK